jimporter/mettle/doc/developer.md

 When running tests, mettle makes extensive use of subprocesses to isolate tests as much as possible.
 First, the `mettle` driver forks/execs each individual test binary, and these in turn (by default) fork for each test in the file.
 This ensures that no one test can crash the entire framework.
+The *test process* is also set as the process group leader for a new process group in order to ensure that any subprocesses of it are killed, if necessary.

 Additionally, if tests are set to time out after a certain period, two more subprocesses are forked for each test: a *monitor process* and a *timer